Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 WHERE (((Employees.Notes) Like "* BA*")) OR (((Employees.Notes) Like "*BSC*"));

-The above query gives an example of the usage of the logical operator OR to filter data of employees with graduation in BA or BSC.
+The above query is an example of the usage of the logical operator OR to filter data of employees with a graduation in BA or BSC.

 Query Name: Employee_BA_BSCQ